bananaappletw/NCTU_SOFTDEV_2016/hw2/README.md

 change to hex numeral
 `+B` = 15 (hex)
 - `26`
-In conversion list should display (No need to be exactly the same leading zero is acceptable)
+In conversion list should display:
 HEX: 1A
 DEC: 26
 OCT: 32
-BIN: 11010
+BIN: 00011010
 - `6`
 change to oct numeral
 `+7` = 15 (oct)